Kill Bill: Volume 2: The Whole Bloody Affair

 At the 2008 Provincetown International Film Festival, Tarantino announced that the original cut of Kill Bill, incorporating both films and an extended animation sequence, would be released in May 2009 as Kill Bill: The Whole Bloody Affair.
-Screenings began on March 27, 2011 at the New Beverly Cinema.
+Screenings began on March 27, 2011, at Tarantino's New Beverly Cinema.

+In July 2014, Tarantino stated that he and the Weinstein Company planned for The Whole Bloody Affair to have a limited theatrical release within the following year.
+This version of the film was set to include an extended anime sequence, which had been commissioned, financed, and produced by Production I.G based on the original script without Tarantino's request.
+The Whole Bloody Affair had a limited theatrical release from July 18 to July 28, 2025, at Tarantino's Vista Theater.
+In August 2025, Tarantino revealed the reason as to why he hasn't given a full release of The Whole Bloody Affair, saying:

+It is scheduled for a theatrical release by Lionsgate in the United States on December 5, 2025.

 Reception

-On review aggregator Rotten Tomatoes, Kill Bill: Volume 2 holds an approval rating of 84% based on 244 reviews, with an average rating of 7.80/10.
+On review aggregator Rotten Tomatoes, Kill Bill: Volume 2 holds an approval rating of 84% based on 249 reviews, with an average rating of 7.80/10.
 The website's critical consensus states, "Kill Bill: Volume 2 adds extra plot and dialogue to the action-heavy exploits of its predecessor, while still managing to deliver a suitably hard-hitting sequel."
 At Metacritic, which assigns a weighted average score to reviews from mainstream critics, the film received an average score of 83 out of 100 based on 41 reviews, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, a grade up from the "B+" earned by the previous film.

 Roger Ebert gave the film 4 stars out of 4, writing: "Put the two parts together, and Tarantino has made a masterful saga that celebrates the martial arts genre while kidding it, loving it, and transcending it. ...
 This is all one film, and now that we see it whole, it's greater than its two parts."
 In 2009, he named Kill Bill one of the 20 best films of the decade.

 Accolades

-Uma Thurman received a Golden Globe Best Actress in a Motion Picture - Drama nomination in 2005 for her role.
-David Carradine also received a Best Supporting Actor nomination in the same year.
-Kill Bill: Volume 2 was placed in Empire Magazine's list of the "500 Greatest Films of All Time" at number 423 and the Bride was also ranked number 66 in Empire magazine's "100 Greatest Movie Characters".
+Thurman received a Golden Globe Best Actress in a Motion Picture - Drama nomination in 2005.
+Carradine also received a Best Supporting Actor nomination.
+Empire named Kill Bill: Volume 2 the 423rd-greatest film and the Bride the 66th-greatest film character.
+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 245.